CoBrALab/MAGeTBrain-nextflow/README.md

 2. Input structure
    Atlases, templates and subjects need to be in a specific structure in the `inputs` directory.
-   Optionally labels for each `<atlasname>_label_<labelname1>.nii.gz` should be included in a `labels` directory.
+   Labels for each atlas `<atlasname>_label_<labelname1>.nii.gz` should be included in the `atlases` directory.
    These optional labels are for collecting the volumes of the majority votes.
-   Atlases, templates, subjects and Optionally labels should be structure in an input directory as follows:
+   Atlases, templates, subjects and labels should be structured in an input directory as follows:

 > [!IMPORTANT]
 > A note about labels for use with `collect_volumes_nifti_sh`